A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 the immediate recovery period

-Dietary options for early postoperative hysterectomy recovery should ideally include foods your body can tolerate well.
+Dietary options for early postoperative hysterectomy recovery should ideally include foods your body can tolerate.

 You will likely feel more sensitive during the early stage of hysterectomy recovery.
-It is also common for foods that cause constipation, diarrhea, gas, or bloating to cause abdominal discomfort, particularly if you suffer from bowel issues already.
+Foods that cause constipation, diarrhea, gas, or bloating can also cause abdominal discomfort, particularly if you already suffer from bowel issues.

 Early in their recovery, some women prefer eating bland foods containing easily digestible high-protein sources.
 Observe how your body responds to your food and adjust your diet based on your physical symptoms and overall well-being.